NCAR/aircraft_nc_utils/nc2asc/README.md

 ## Overview
-nc2asc_python is a python 3 based program that is intended for users of NSF/NCAR RAF NetCDF datasets who would like to convert the netCDF data to ASCII.
+nc2asc is a python 3 based program that is intended for users of NSF/NCAR RAF netCDF datasets who would like to convert the netCDF data to ASCII.

 The program is under revision control under the repo `NCAR/aircraft_nc_utils/nc2asc/src`.
 Template header files for ICARTT (https://www-air.larc.nasa.gov/missions/etc/IcarttDataFormat.htm) and AMES (https://espoarchive.nasa.gov/content/Ames_Format_Specification_v20) formats are contained in `NCAR/aircraft_nc_utils/nc2asc/lib`.
 The program will modify and write from these templates depending on the user preference.